Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

 Andrew Green, MGN's lawyer, put it to him that some of the personal information in the stories had come from, or was given with the consent of, senior Buckingham Palace aides, or was simply based of details already made public in other articles.

-Asked if he would be disappointed if the court ruled he was not a victim of hacking, Harry replied; "Nobody wants to be phone hacked" but said he would feel "some injustice" if that was the conclusion.
+Asked if he would be disappointed if the court ruled he was not a victim of hacking, Harry replied that "nobody wants to be phone hacked" but said he would feel "some injustice" if that was the conclusion.

 He also disclosed that he had decided on taking the legal action against MGN and other publishers after a chance meeting with his lawyer David Sherborne in France.